Detail of patio tile and ironwork

 VIA-CI Educational Partners

-The Educational Partners on the VIA-CI project are spread over Ventura, Santa Barbara, and Los Angeles counties and include private colleges/ universities, community colleges, and California State University Channel Islands.
+The Educational Partners on the VIA-CI project are spread over Ventura, Santa Barbara, Los Angeles, and San Bernardino counties and include private colleges/ universities, community colleges.

 Educational partners include: